-AP Studio 2-Design is intended for students who are interested in the serious study of art.
+AP Studio is intended for students who are interested in the serious study of art.
 The major objective of the course is to help students produce an art portfolio required for admission to university art programs and art schools.
 This course is open to any senior who has completed four semesters of studio art.
 The course will follow the College Board's AP Studio Format which is the completion of an extensive portfolio.
-Students may submit their portfolio for AP and College credit.
-In addition to extensive inclass studio work in drawing, painting, design or ceramics, students will select a particular visual topic of interest.
+Students may submit their portfolio for AP and College credit in Drawing, 2d design, or 3d design.
+In addition to extensive in class studio work in drawing, painting, design, ceramic, or sculpture students will select a particular visual topic of interest.
 This will lead to a related body of work focusing on a process of investigation, growth and discovery.
 Students will need to allow extra time in their schedules as a significant amount of outside work will be required.
 In order to complete the rigorous AP requirements of 24 pieces of work, students must have exhibited proficiency in an individual studio class.
 An individualized program will be designed around the student's area of interest.
 The portfolio will be submitted as a slide portfolio for review by the board.
 Prerequisite: 4 semesters of Studio Art (Drawing, Ceramics, Painting, Fibers, and Color and Design) and teacher recommendation.
 While students are not required to take the AP exam, it is encouraged.